zowe/docs-site/docs/user-guide/zosmf-lite.md

 Add a MOUNT command for the z/OSMF user file system to your currently active BPXPRMxx parmlib member.
 For example:

-On a z/OS V2R3 system with the PTF for APAR PI92211:
+On a z/OS V2R3 system with the PTF for APAR PI92211 installed:
 ```
 MOUNT FILESYSTEM(’IZU.SIZUUSRD’) TYPE(ZFS) MODE(RDWR)

 MOUNTPOINT(’/global/zosmf’) PARM(’AGGRGROW’) UNMOUNT
 ```
-On a z/OS V2R2 or V2R3 system without PTF for APAR PI92211:
+On a z/OS V2R2 or V2R3 system without PTF for APAR PI92211 installed:
 ```
 MOUNT FILESYSTEM(’IZU.SIZUUSRD’) TYPE(ZFS) MODE(RDWR)